bomonike/bomonike.github.io/aws-onboarding.md

 1. Switch to your credit card webpage (such as CapitalOne.com) and login.
 PROTIP: Generate a special <strong>virtual</strong>number only for the AWS account.

    <a target="_blank" href="https://www.linkedin.com/pulse/how-use-aws-free-tips-teaching-college-wong-chun-yin-cyrus-%E9%BB%83%E4%BF%8A%E5%BD%A5-/">PROTIP</a>: You need a credit card to open an account.
 But to limit exposure, some people provide to AWS numbers from a <a target="_blank" href="https://usa.visa.com/pay-with-visa/cards/prepaid-cards.html">pre-paid reloadable Visa</a> gift <a target="_blank" href="https://aws.amazon.com/premiumsupport/knowledge-center/accepted-payment-methods/">(debit) card</a> <a target="_blank" href="https://usa.visa.com/pay-with-visa/find-card/get-prepaid-card">pre-paid online</a> (which has an expiration date and some have a monthly service fee).

+   * The Blue Card from Walmart and American Express ends June 2026
+   * Discover bank card
-The <a target="_blank" href="https://www.drawpayvisa.com/">Drawpay card</a> provides a 1% refund on purchases and a mobile app to view balances.
+   * The <a target="_blank" href="https://www.drawpayvisa.com/">Drawpay card</a> provides a 1% refund on purchases and a mobile app to view balances.
 Others provide fee-Free cash withdrawal at over 25,000 MoneyPass ATMs.
+   <br /><br />

 1. In your password manager, write down the virtual number and switch back to AWS to paste that.